About the workshop

 (2) Listen to diverse and delightful anecdotes of how Jasmine began collecting and obtained different moulds.

 (3) Sit either indoors or in Jasmine's beautiful garden for a tasting of hand-picked Peranakan kuehs while learning about their respective symbols.
 Get insights on how their recipes have evolved.

-(4) Get hands-on with the moulds by making your own clay kueh magnet, or paint an existing model to bring home!
+(4) Get hands-on with watching a demo of how the moulds are made before painting your own ready-made clay magnet to bring home!